enetheru/godot-flatbuffers/Notes/Tracker.md

 - [ ] FlatBuffersBuilder.new() crashes godot
 - [ ] flatbuffers namespace == class name prefix
 - [ ] new GetRoot function in gdscript to get root flatbuffer
+- [ ] GetRoot needs to be a static function

 %% kanban:settings
 ```